 Later models of the C (as well as the LX, AX, TLX, etc.) have a modified complan lens, changing the film focus to a flat plane rather than the curved plane of earlier camera.
 So, they have a flat pressure plate.

-(1978 - 1996) Current manufacture; shorter than the C (but larger than the originals); auto-exposure, as well as manual.
+(1978 - 1996) Shorter than the C (but larger than the originals); auto-exposure, as well as manual.
 The first Minox whose shutter speed goes up to 1/2000.
-Speeds of 15 seconds - 1/2000 in Auto mode and 1/30 - 1/2000 in manual mode.
+Speeds of 15 seconds - 1/2000 in Auto mode, and 1/30 - 1/2000 in manual mode.
 Built-in 4X ND filter.
-Available in many colors: silver, aluminium, black anodized aluminium, titanium, platinium, gold and sterling silver, not to mention special editions.
+Available in many colors: silver, aluminium, black anodized aluminium, titanium, platinum, gold and sterling silver, not to mention special editions (see below).
 Size: 108 X 28 x 16 mm.
 Uses four 386 batteries.

-(1998 - present) An LX without the meter (and auto-exposure).
+(1998 - ?)
+An LX without the meter (and auto-exposure).
 As a result, the size is reduced to about the size of the originals.
 Some gold cameras made.
 Size: 80 x 28 x 16 mm

-(1981 - present) This is targeted as a mass-market point-and-shoot, with a fixed-focus lens that focuses 6 feet to infinity.
+(1981 - ?)
+This is targeted as a mass-market point-and-shoot, with a fixed-focus lens that focuses 6 feet to infinity.
 Size: 80 x 30 x 18 mm.
 Uses PX27 batteries.

-The LX in a titanium case.
+The LX in a titanium body.

 The LX in black with gold dials.
 Very attractive.